emque/emque-consuming/README.md

 ### Custom

-Configure Emque::Consuming in your application.rb file.
+Configure Emque::Consuming in your config/application.rb file.
 Here is an example:

 ```ruby
 # config/application.rb